 Pacific Professor Helps Battle California Wildfire

-A division chief with Forest Grove Fire & Rescue and part-time assistant professor at Pacific University's College of Optometry, Buckingham was part of a strike team from the Portland metro area that spent much of December 2017 fighting the largest wildfire in modern California history.
+A division chief with Forest Grove Fire & Rescue and an assistant professor at Pacific University's College of Optometry, Buckingham was part of a strike team from the Portland metro area that spent much of December 2017 fighting the largest wildfire in modern California history.

 Buckingham, also a paramedic, learned on Dec.
-5 that it was being called up to help battle the blaze, at the request of California officials.
-The team — one of 15 from Oregon — hit the road that night in a convoy of highly mobile “light brush rigs” that are often used to protect homes.
+5 that his team was being called up to help battle the wildfire at the request of California officials.
+The team — one of 15 from Oregon — hit the road that night in a convoy of light-brush rigs that are often used to protect homes.
 It arrived in Ventura County the following day.

-Since then Buckingham and his team members have been working 24-hour shifts to protect homes threatened by the blaze and fight the fire in wilderness areas.
-The 24-hour shifts are followed by 24 hours of rest and preparations for the next day on the fire line.
+Buckingham and other members of the strike team worked 24-hour shifts to protect homes threatened by the blaze and fight the fire in wilderness areas.
+The 24-hour shifts were followed by 24 hours of rest and preparations for the next day on the fire line.

 Photo courtesy of Jay Edwards